This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 Doesn't matter what the jobs are.

-Oh, it's it's it's the same thing in reverse.
+It's the same thing in reverse.

-When a city, a municipality is facing budget cuts, what's the first thing they tell you that they're going to eliminate?
+When a city, a municipality, is facing budget cuts, what's the first thing they tell you that they're going to eliminate?

 Police officers.

-No, no, don't oh, I don't want more crazy.
+Oh, I don't want more credit.

 And next to the teacher, no, I don't want my child to be uneducated.